Get news, updates, & event Info delivered right to your inbox:

-Trees have been evolving for hundreds of millions of years, literally changing the face of the earth as different types of forests expanded their footprint and adapted to changing climatic conditions.
-Today, they cover about one third of the total land area (or, over 15.3 million square miles), contain around 70% of global organic carbon (carbon found in a living organism), and are home to 80% of the world’s terrestrial biodiversity.
+Trees have been evolving for hundreds of millions of years, changing the face of the earth as different types of forests expanded their footprint and adapted to changing climatic conditions.
+Today, the vast variety of different types of trees cover about one third of the total land area (or, over 15.3 million square miles), contain around 70% of global organic carbon (carbon found in a living organism), and are home to 80% of the world’s terrestrial biodiversity.

-Most experts agree that, broadly speaking, there are three types of forests: tropical, temperate, and boreal.
-WIthin these types are several subcategories based on seasonal rainfall, unique species composition, and more.
+Most experts agree that, broadly speaking, there are three types of forests: tropical rainforests, temperate, and boreal.
+Within these types are several subcategories that are based on seasonal rainfall, unique species composition, and more.
 Confused already?
 Don't be!
-Join us as we do a deep dive on the three types of forest, what makes each one unique, and why each type is uniquely important to our planet.
+Join us as we do a deep dive on the three types of forest, what makes each one unique, and why each forest type is uniquely important to our planet.

 The largest tropical forest on the planet is, by far, the Amazon rainforest — with the Congo Basin Forest taking second place.